Himeji Castle: The Dish Mansion at Banchō

 Himeji Castle is associated with a number of local legends.
 The well-known kaidan (or Japanese ghost story) of Banchō Sarayashiki (番町皿屋敷, "The Dish Mansion at Banchō") is set in Edo (Tokyo), but a variant called Banshū Sarayashiki (播州皿屋敷, "The Dish mansion in Harima Province") is set in Himeji Castle.
 There is a disputed claim that the castle is the bona fide location of the entire legend, and the alleged Okiku's Well remains in the castle to this day.
 According to the legend, Okiku was falsely accused of losing dishes that were valuable family treasures, and then killed and thrown into the well.
 Her ghost remained to haunt the well at night, counting dishes in a despondent tone.

 Osakabehime

 Himeji Castle is said to be inhabited by the yōkai Osakabehime, who lives in the castle tower and avoids humans, whom she hates.
-In some legends, she takes the form of an old woman (or woman in her 30s) in ceremonial, twelve-layered kimono.
+In some legends, she takes the form of an old woman (or alternatively, a woman in her 30s) in ceremonial, twelve-layered kimono.
 She can read human minds and control lesser animal-like yōkai, kenzokushin.